applicvision/frontend-friends/docs/api/README.md

 ##### `set sharedStateBinding:` [`TwoWayBinding`](#twowaybinding)

 Set this property to a binding object to make the element's state two-way bound.
-If you want to use a [reactive](#reactivet-extends-objectobject-t-effect-keypath-string--void--t) object as a shared state, the [`twoway`](#twowayt-extends-objectstate-t-property-keyof-t-twowaybinding) function can be used here.
+If you want to use a property of a [reactive](#reactivet-extends-objectobject-t-effect-keypath-string--void--t) object as a shared state, the [`twoway`](#twowayt-extends-objectstate-t-property-keyof-t-twowaybinding) function can be used here.
 But any object conforming to [`TwoWayBinding`](#twowaybinding) can be used.

-Check the example in the [`twoway`] section(#twowayt-extends-objectstate-t-property-keyof-t-twowaybinding) to see how to conveniently use shared state in a `DynamicFragment`.
+Please check the example in the [`twoway`](#twowayt-extends-objectstate-t-property-keyof-t-twowaybinding) section to see how to conveniently use shared state in a `DynamicFragment`.

 #### Instance methods